eliyaoo32/reactive-synthesis-bfss/README.md

-# BFSS - React Synthesis
+# BFSS - Reactive Synthesis

 ## Preliminaries
 * The benchmarks from [SYNTCOMP](https://github.com/SYNTCOMP/benchmarks/tree/master), we use the [TLSF format](https://arxiv.org/pdf/1604.02284.pdf).